BattletechModders/StrategicOperations/README.md

 `EnforceIFFForAmmoTooltips` - if true, above ammo counter will only be shown for friendly vehicles

+`EnableQuickReserve` - if true, `Alt-minus` (Alt-click the "Done" button) will reserve the current unit all the way to the last phase of the round.

 ## Spawns

 Spawns are basically what they sound like: spawning reinforcement units at the selected location.
 These units will be AI-controlled (allied).
 Exactly <i>what</i> unit gets deployed depends on a few things.